 |Gender and age:||Adult women Adult men Adolescent females Adolescent males Children, girls Children, boys Under-5 children Newborns Older adults, women Older adults, men|

 UnspecifiedReturn to top

-The expected outcomes for this project include: (1) improved access to a quality, comprehensive package of free primary health care services to conflict-affected population in South Sudan; (2) improved access to a quality, comprehensive package of free secondary health care services to the conflict-affected population; and (3) improved access to quality sexual and reproductive health services provided for free to the conflict-affected population.
+The expected outcomes for this project include: The expected immediate outcomes for this project include: (1) improved equal access to a comprehensive package of primary health care for conflict affected populations; (2) improved access to sexual and reproductive health services for women, men, boys and girls; and (3) improved equal access to a secondary healthcare services for conflict affected populations.
 The expected ultimate outcome is lives saved, suffering alleviated and human dignity maintained in countries experiencing humanitarian crises or acute food insecurity.